CNURobotics/chris_ros_turtlebot2/README.md

   > For each , add the option to set use_sim_time:=False.
   > The on robot setup, has been modified to do this for you.

-  > NOTE: There is option for Kinect launch, but that camera is not working under Ubuntu 22.04 and ROS 2 humble
+  > NOTE: There is option for Kinect launch, but that camera is not working under Ubuntu 22.04 and ROS 2 Humble

 or